-Success of a public speech depends on many factors: logics of the speech, its richness, correct mimics, visual contact with audience, even on the speaker’s appearance.
+The success of a public speech depends on many factors: logics of the speech, its richness, correct mimics, visual contact with an audience, even on the speaker’s appearance.
 The Richard Dowis’s book The Lost Art of the Great Speech covers all aspects of public speeches, from preliminary preparations to writing speech theses and answers to the questions from the audience.

-This book will help you preparing a bright, interesting and memorable presentation, overcoming stage fear and effectively communicate with the audience.
+This book will help you prepare a bright, interesting and memorable presentation, overcoming stage fear and effectively communicate with the audience.

 Delivering a speech requires preparation.
 Even the most outstanding speakers rarely deliver their speeches with no prior preparation.
-In the first row, the author recommends moral adjustment to the speech: public speech should not be considered to be the doomsday, but rather an opportunity to benefit and bring some to your company.
+In the first row, the author recommends a moral adjustment to the speech: public speech should not be considered to be the doomsday, but rather an opportunity to benefit and bring some to your company.
 Do not panic if you feel scared before the speech: thorough preparation will help you overcome excitement and make you feel more confident.

 The next step is to define the aim of the speech.
 The author suggests six main ones:

 Having formulated the exact aim, write down the plan of your speech.
 Richard Dowis recommends writing down everything you would like to speak on during your presentation.
 After that, three to five most important messages should be underlined, while other messages shall be either deleted or made secondary.
 Locate the main and secondary messages in the desired order.

 Public speech is a special kind of speeches.
 It has its own requirements and nuances.
 That is why the major part of the book is dedicated to verbal components of the presentation.

 1. The author recommends speaking simpler, avoiding difficult terminology and construction, using the words that are usual for you.

-2. Include elements of dialogs into your speech: personal pronouns, rhetoric questions.
-Let your speech look like a dialog, but not a lecture.
+2. Include elements of dialogues in your speech: personal pronouns, rhetoric questions.
+Let your speech look like a dialogue, but not a lecture.